prometheus-operator/prometheus-operator/Documentation/proposals/202304-silences.md

 ## Audience

 * Users who serve Prometheus as a service and want to have an interface in defining silences exposed to developers.
-* Users who want to manage silences the same way as for services running within the Kubernetes cluster
+* Users who want to manage silences the same way as for services running within the Kubernetes cluster.
 * Users who want a supported Kubernetes way of silences outside the Kubernetes cluster

 # Non-Goals